bertelschmitt/multistreamYOLO/MultiDetect.md

 ## Hush!

-Tensorflow has the nasty habit to clutter the screen with rather useless status messages.
+TensorFlow has the nasty habit to clutter the screen with rather useless status messages.
 Not only do they look messy, they also drown out real error messages.
 You can shut-up MultiDetect.py with the hush: setting.
 When True, most chattiness should cease.
-“Should,” because Tensorflow 2.3 introduced new chitchat during the initialization phase of YOLO.
-This can be silenced by starting TensorFlow.py with a small script called MM.
-MD will set the environment variable **TF_CPP_MIN_LOG_LEVEL=3** and start MultiDetect.py.
-You can also move MD somewhere on the path, for instance into /usr/local/bin, make it change to the directory where MultiDetect.py resides, and make md executable.
+“Should,” because TensorFlow 2.3 introduced new chitchat during the initialization phase of YOLO.
+This can be silenced by starting MultiDetect.py with a small script called MD.
+MD will set the environment variable **TF_CPP_MIN_LOG_LEVEL=3** before starting MultiDetect.py.
+You can move MD somewhere on the path, for instance into /usr/local/bin, make it change to the directory where MultiDetect.py resides, and make MD executable.
 Start MultiDetect.py via MD, and all will be quiet.

 ## General comments

 Throughput doesn’t seem very sensitive to the amount of GPU memory.
 I have reduced the memory allocation of a single process to just 4% of the available memory of a 11G 1080ti, and YOLO still ran at 18fps.
 With multiple processes, the frame rate of each process of course sinks.
 However, the total frame rates of all processes occasionally is higher than a single process running at full speed.
 Variations between runs are quite common.
 Frame rates often are higher after a hard reset.
-I noticed that occasionally and very counterintuitively, a higher do_only_every_ setting can result in lower YFPS.
+I noticed that occasionally and very counter-intuitively, a higher do_only_every_ setting can result in lower YFPS.
 I have no idea why.
 Also quite mysteriously, YOLO occasionally delivered a higher frame rate when objects were detected, and lower FPS when there was nothing to see.
 The above could be caused by dynamic frequency scaling, but it’s just a guess.

 ## A word on IP cameras
 The market is flooded with cheap IP cameras.
 Their picture quality can be quite decent these days, their software quality often is lousy.
 You will often find them contacting servers in China.
 If you don’t want to star on insecam.org, the infamous database of live IP cameras, do the following: Avoid WiFi cams, use hardwired.
 Put the cams behind a firewall, making sure that the cameras can’t be reached from the outside, AND MOST OF ALL make sure that the cameras cannot reach the outside.
 This also keeps the cams from updating their internal clock via NTP.
 For that, set up your own local NTP server that acts as a common reference for your cams.